 Thanks, Rush.

-Mega Ditto's to you today.
+Megadittos to you today.

 Thank you, sir.

-You know, I was listening to the comments from Schumer, and I've just got to tell you, I don't think I'm alone when I tell you that I am just simply weary of the way the Congress is continuing to do the things that they're doing, and this is a perfect example.
+You know, I was listening to the comments from Schumer, and I've just got to tell you, I don't think I'm alone when I tell you that I am just simply weary of the way that Congress is continuing to do the things that they're doing, and this is a perfect example.

 Well, we find out immediately after the election when they can release 13,000 pages of regulations.

-I contend that if we'd known that Obama would not have been re-elected.
+I contend that if we'd known that, Obama would not have been reelected.

 No.

-And yet today we still don't know what spending cuts.
+And yet today, we still don't know what spending cuts, you know, there are no spending cuts all along.

 His plan was simply to tax.

-Now you used Mark, you used the word weary to describe yourself.
+Now, you used, Mark, you used the word weary to describe yourself.

 Is that accurate?